-Possessing over specific quantities of illegal substances, regardless of the individual's intent, is trafficking in Oklahoma.
-For example, an allegation involving at least 20 grams of methamphetamine, 28 grams of cocaine, 10 grams of heroin, or 25 pounds of marijuana is considered trafficking.
+Possessing over specific weight amounts or quantities of illegal substances, regardless of the individual's intent, is trafficking in Oklahoma.
 This differs from possession with intent to distribute and distribution charges where there is no set weight limits or quantity requirements.
 Drug trafficking carries serious prison time.
 Incarceration can be for as long as 20 years without a prior conviction and life in prison with prior convictions.
 Moreover, one must serve 50% of the sentence imposed before being eligible for release from prison.
 Possessing extreme quantities of certain substances is considered aggravated trafficking, which carries even more severe punishment and the person must serve at least 85% of the sentence imposed before being eligible for parole or being released from prison on earned credits.
 Sentences vary widely in these cases.

 Creating or attempting to create a controlled substance is drug manufacturing.
 Manufacturing a drug other than methamphetamine carries up to ten years for a first conviction and up to life with multiple convictions.
 A first conviction for manufacturing methamphetamine carries up to life in prison.

 Prescription Drug Crimes: